davidlaprade/davidlaprade.github.io/_posts/2019-02-01-my-biggest-doubt-about-btc.md

 common this kind of thinking is.
 There is accordingly a [growing](https://www.bitira.com/) market for [financial services](https://bitcoinira.com/) that convert retirement accounts into Bitcoin.
-Putting this together, then, I think it is plausible that most coins are significant to the people/entities that own them, and most coins are not insured.

-2. It bears emphasizing that the bank run would probably include other decentralized cryptocurrencies as well.
+3. It bears emphasizing that the bank run would probably include other decentralized cryptocurrencies as well.
 This is not only because most of these currencies are still purchased with Bitcoin -- i.e. because they must be bought/sold for Bitcoin before they can be bought/sold for fiat currencies --